-Students might consider high school courses in accounting, economics and computers to prepare them.
+Students might consider high school courses in accounting, economics, and computers to assist them in college study.
 However, these courses are not mandatory for success.

-Students who complete the curriculum requirements can earn an Associate in Applied Science degree in Financial Technologies.
+Students who complete the curriculum requirements can earn an Associate in Applied Science degree.

 Regional job statistics indicate 2,500+ job openings due to labor force shortages and occupational transfers created in the finance sector.
 Career opportunities include banker, procurement officer, purchase manger, financial planner, or claims representative.
 These are just a few of the most popular options available upon completion of a finance degree.